EngineerGuy314/TWITS/README.md

 (if using extended telemetry run it every 3 minutes instead)

 In the above example: channel 582 corresponds to the starting minute 2 and id1 and id3 of Q and 9.
 Please see https://traquito.github.io/channelmap/ to find and reserve an open channel.
+TWITS assumes you are using the 20 Meter band!
+There is limited support for 10M however.
+For instance, if you are on channel 525 of the 10 Meter band, enter channel number 525-10.

 ![q](https://github.com/user-attachments/assets/b7c6b9da-4d5e-4699-8208-35be26adce0c)